Dollar Tree Pumpkin Gnome with Feet (or Without)

 - If you have one, use a fine detail hot glue gun.
 I prefer this one as it has lasted the longest without any issues (and I’ve tried so many).

-How Do I Make This Fall Gnome from a Pumpkin?
+How to I Make a Fall Gnome from a Dollar Tree Pumpkin

 Dollar Tree Pumpkin Gnome